bilaldurrani/DistributedCounter/README.md

 Start 3rd node on 8082 and register with cluster using 8080 or 8081
 `java -jar .\target\DistributedCounter-0.0.1-SNAPSHOT.jar --server.port=8082 http://localhost:8081`

+**NOTE: For starting each node, verify that there is no other registration in progress (See limitations below)**

 # Supported Commands

 **Commands for consumers to use**